MitchGuth/theLocalExperience/README.md

 Queries were made to the database using PostgreSQL.
 These queries included selecting all of the entries in the contributions table, inserting experience contributions as new entries, and updating a user’s array of contributions.
 We utilized async functions and promises to work with the returned data from our database queries.

+### Multer

+This was our first time incorporating user file upload functionality.
+We utilized the Multer NPM for file uploads.
+On the front-end, the file is sent to the back-end in a Form Data object via a Post request.
+On the back-end, we designated the directory for which the files should be saved to and we updated the name of the file to a randomized string.
+The file is stored in the designated directory and the file name is sent back to the front-end so that an URL can be attached to the contribution that will be posted.

 ## Deployment
 This app was deployed using an AWS EC2.